MP Estate Planning UK

 Tax Implications for Beneficiaries

-It’s crucial for beneficiaries to understand their tax obligations to avoid any unexpected tax liabilities.
-Trustees should provide beneficiaries with the necessary information to report their distributions accurately on their tax returns.
+It’s important for beneficiaries to understand their tax position.
+Trustees should provide beneficiaries with form R185 (Trust Income) so they can accurately report distributions on their own tax returns and reclaim any excess tax paid.

 Reporting Trust Income